-Maryville High School currently offers two courses in the Senior Program (Success Skills through Service Learning and Senior Transition) that provide opportunities for community interaction, creativity, self-discovery and future planning.
-In addition, these courses may require students to research and present a project, to job shadow, and/or to develop and execute a community-focused project.
-These courses satisfy the recommended capstone experience: Success Skills through Service Learning and Senior Transition courses can be included in the focus areas of Fine Arts, Humanities, and Science and Math.
+Maryville High School currently offers one course in the Senior Program (Senior Transition) that provides opportunities for community interaction, creativity, self-discovery and future planning.
+In addition, this course may require students to research and present a project, to job shadow, and/or to develop and execute a community-focused project.
+Senior Transition courses can be included in the focus areas of Fine Arts, Humanities, and Science and Math.